Program / Course Information

 - Physical Diagnosis – 2-3 day on-campus lab

 - DNP Project proposal - Done just before beginning DNP project implementation and usually lasting one day.
-Distance students (living greater than 50 miles away) may choose to present from their home locale using on line conferencing if acceptable to their capstone advisor.

 Can I take one class at a time?